 Our Foolproof Birthday Cake Recipe

 This is the recipe that I’ve been using for more than 30 years to create hundreds of cakes.
 It’s a basic butter cake recipe that makes 1 round cake – but you can double the mixture – or even do 4 times the mix and do a combination of large cakes and cupcakes.
-I use less sugar than most standard recipes, real butter, large eggs, real vanilla essence and often use half wholemeal flour for added texture and taste.
+I use have used less sugar than most standard recipes, real butter, large eggs, real vanilla essence and often use half wholemeal flour for added texture and taste.
+Standard cakes often taste too sweet to us.
+Recently I have started using Xylitol in place of the sugar.
+It creams with the butter ok.
+One person picked up a slightly lemony taste which was probably more a benefit than drawback.

 - 4 oz / 125g butter